21 Projects That Will Actually Hurt Your Home’s Resale Value

 Low Quality Paint

-Streaky, chipped or low-quality paint can make a home look cheap and unfinished and it will certainly turn some of the more picky buyers away.
-So make sure you buy a high quality paint when repainting walls or ceilings within your home.
+Streaky, chipped or low quality paint can make a home look cheap and unfinished.
+It will certainly turn some of the more picky buyers away.
+So when repainting walls or ceilings within your home, make sure you buy a high quality paint.

 Too Much Wallpaper

-You may have some trendy wallpaper in your powder room or on an accent wall, but don’t go overboard.
-Too much wallpaper and texture, according to MSN can be overwhelming to some home buyers who see it as just another project they’ll have to tackle if they buy your home.
-Here are 12 things that make your home look dated and how you can fix them.
+Buyers may accept some trendy wallpaper in your powder room or on an accent wall, but don’t go overboard.
+According to MSN, too much wallpaper and texture can be overwhelming to some home buyers who see it as just another project to add to the list if they buy your home.

-Buyers want an upgraded kitchen, but renovating your kitchen and going high-end won’t guarantee you’ll get your money back when it’s time to sell.
-A major kitchen remodel will get you about 59 percent of your investment back, according to a CNBC report.
-Instead, focus on parts of the kitchen that are the most worn or dated, such as flooring and countertops, and go for mid-range appliances if they are in need of an upgrade.
-Save money on a kitchen remodel with these 10 tips.
+Buyers want an upgraded kitchen, but renovating your kitchen high-end won’t guarantee you’ll get your money back when it’s time to sell.
+A major kitchen remodel typically returns about 59 percent of your investment, according to a CNBC report.
+Instead, focus on the most worn or dated parts of the kitchen, such as flooring and countertops, and go for mid-range appliances if they need of an upgrade.

 Carpet, Carpet Everywhere

-New carpet can be an inexpensive upgrade if you’re planning to sell, but hardwood has more bang for your buck when it comes to resale value.
-That’s because, according to realtor.com, home buyers prefer hardwood.
-Buyers with allergies will also be looking for hardwood as it doesn’t harbor dust like carpet does.
-These are the 10 best low-cost alternatives to hardwood flooring.
+New carpet can be an inexpensive upgrade if you’re planning to sell, but hardwood offers more bang for your buck in resale value.
+That’s because, according to Realtor.com, home buyers prefer hardwood.
+Buyers with allergies tend to look for hardwood because it doesn’t harbor dust like carpet does.

 You may like big bedrooms, but that doesn’t mean potential buyers will.
-If you combined two small bedrooms to make one big bedroom, you may turn off buyers who are looking for a home with more bedrooms to accommodate a growing family.
-The more bedrooms a home has, according to MarketWatch, the higher price it can usually command.
-You’re likely to regret these 12 home renovations later.
+If you combine two small bedrooms to make one big bedroom, you may turn off buyers looking for more bedrooms to accommodate a growing family.
+Homes with more bedrooms, according to Realtor.com, can usually command higher prices.

 Textured Ceilings and Walls

-Fancy textured ceilings and walls may seem like a simple way to make a room standout.
-But if buyers don’t like the texture, they may see it as just another time-consuming project they’ll have to tackle.
-Think popcorn texture on a ceiling, which is now considered outdated.
+Fancy, textured ceilings and walls may seem like a simple way to make a room stand out.
+But if buyers don’t like the texture, they may set their sights on another home with a smaller refurbishing list.
+Most people consider popcorn texture on a ceiling outdated.
 Instead, stick with textured accessories and decor.
-Remove a popcorn ceiling faster and easier with these 11 tips.

-Remodeling Magazine notes the cost of the average sunroom comes in at about $70,000, yet the resale returns just over $33,000 to the homeowner.
-That’s not much of a return!
+Remodeling Magazine notes the cost of the average sunroom runs about $70,000, yet the resale returns a little more than $33,000 to the homeowner.
+That’s not much of a return.
 A sunroom can add lots of enjoyment to your home if you plan on staying there for several years, but it’s not worth the cost if you plan on selling soon.
-Don’t do these things if you want to sell your house.

 Just because you’re a movie buff doesn’t mean potential buyers share your enthusiasm.
-The investment required for an in-house theater and all the electronics necessary is a costly investment that may seem like a waste of space to some buyers.
-If you’re into tech, Digital Trends notes you should go with upgrades such as smart thermostats and security systems, which will have more value when you sell.
-These 10 home selling myths are totally false.
+The investment required for an in-house theater and all its related electronics evaporates when a buyer sees it as a waste of space.
+If you’re into tech, when you sell Digital Trends says you should go with upgrades with broader appeal, such as smart thermostats and security systems.

 Removing a Bathtub

 If you’re remodeling the bathroom, think twice before you remove a bathtub.
 While you may value a walk-in shower over a tub, buyers with families will likely still want a bathtub.
-Realtors suggest that you can remove a bathtub as long as there’s another one in a second bathroom.
-Consider these 12 things when buying a new bathtub.
+Realtors suggest you can remove a bathtub as long as there’s one in a second bathroom.

-While a leaky roof may be a problem for buyers, many real estate agents note that a new roof is looked at as more of a maintenance issue rather than a remodeling project that increases value.
-HomeAdvisor estimates a new roof increases home value by about $12,000, but agents suggest looking at it this way: If you elected not to redo the roof, how much would you expect to have to discount your sale price to entice buyers?
-Here are 10 common roof problems and what to do about them.
+While a leaky roof may present a problem for buyers, many real estate agents say a new roof is seen as more of a maintenance issue rather than a remodeling project that increases value.

 Not all landscaping is created equal.
 While you may see a lot of native plants and an extensive vegetable garden as a selling point, buyers may see them as a lot of work and upkeep.
-Realtor.com notes that to get the most value from your landscaping at selling time, keep it simple with easy-to-care for flowers, plants and trees, and keep it tidy.
-Check out these 10 tips for landscaping around trees.
+Realtor.com notes that to get the most value from your landscaping at selling time, keep it tidy and simple with easy-to-care for flowers, plants and trees.

-Beware of the consequences before you take out a closet to make more room in a bedroom.
-Michele Silverman Bedell, a chief executive at a residential real estate agency in New York, noted she had a client who took the closet out of the master bedroom.
+Beware of the consequences before you take out a closet to expand a bedroom.
+Michele Silverman Bedell, a chief executive at a residential real estate agency in New York, noted she had a client remove the closet from the master bedroom.
 That made the home much harder to sell.

-Put in a built-in aquarium and buyers may be dazzled by the fish and coral in a built-in aquarium, but they likely won’t see the value.
+Buyers may be dazzled by the fish and coral in a built-in aquarium, but they likely won’t see added value.
 Instead, they’ll just see maintenance costs.
 A quick search online shows the cost of just installing a built-in aquarium can be thousands of dollars, not including fish and upkeep.
-These five tips will help you sell your house in the winter.

-Hot tubs are a lot like swimming pools when it comes to resale value — buyers may look at them as a costly maintenance issue.
-While you may think of it as relaxing, but don’t be surprised if buyers want you to get rid of it before they sign on the dotted line.
-Check out these 22 ideas for a relaxing backyard space.
+Buyers tend to see hot tubs like swimming pools when it comes to resale value — a costly maintenance issue.
+While you may associate it with relaxation, don’t be surprised if buyers want you to get rid of it before they sign on the dotted line.